Photogalvanic effect in few layer graphene: Results for Jerk Current

 \subsection{AB-BG, ABA-TG and ABC-TG}

+Then we turn to group II involving parabolic-like energy bands.
+The band structures for AB-BG and ABC-TG are shown in Figs.\,\ref{fig3}\,(a) and \ref{fig3}\,(b), respectively.
+AB-BG features two sets of parabolic bands (labeled I and II) that intersect near the charge neutrality point (CNP) at $-\frac{\Delta^\prime}{2} = -0.011$ eV, giving rise to low-energy electron-hole asymmetry.
+ABC-TG displays a more complex band structure comprising three sets of bands (labeled I, II and III), where the bands from set I intersect at the CNP, set II exhibits a distinctive ``Mexican-hat'' dispersion with band edges near $\pm0.38$ eV, and set III is approximately parabolic.
+Unlike AB-BG, ABC-TG preserves electron-hole symmetry, with its CNP exactly at zero energy.

-Among the few-layer graphene systems with parabolic-like energy bands, AB-BG and ABC-TG form a distinct subgroup.
-Their band structures---distinguished by two (sets I, II) and three (sets I, II, III) colored curves in Figs.\,\ref{fig3}\,(a) and \ref{fig3}\,(c), respectively---are characterized by intersecting parabolic bands near 0 eV (specifically, $-0.011$ eV for AB-BG, and 0 eV for ABC-TG), and by their respective low-energy electron-hole asymmetry (AB-BG) and symmetry (ABC-TG).
-These unique band structures are clearly reflected in their jerk conductivity spectra, as shown in Figs.\,\ref{fig3}\,(b) and \ref{fig3}\,(d) at $\mu=0$ eV.
+These unique band structures are clearly reflected in their jerk conductivity spectra, as shown in Figs.\,\ref{fig3}\,(d) and \ref{fig3}\,(e) at $\mu=0$ eV.
 In the lower-energy region below 0.1 eV, the prominent peak emerges, originating from Drude-type transitions between the two crossing bands.
 At higher energies, additional spectral structures emerge, which can be attributed to interband transitions between non-crossing bands.
 For example, in AB-BG, two distinct peaks appear around 0.358 eV and 0.402 eV, while ABC-TG exhibits a pronounced peak near 0.38 eV.
-The insets, obtained with small damping $\gamma=5$ meV, clearly resolve these peak positions.
+The insets, obtained with small damping $\gamma=0.5$ meV, clearly resolve these peak positions.
 Other spectral features arise from more complex interband transitions.

-In contrast, ABA-TG exhibits a markedly different band structure, as discussed in Sec.\,\ref{Sec3} and reproduced in Fig.\,\ref{fig3}\,(e).
+In contrast, ABA-TG exhibits a markedly different band structure, as discussed in Sec.\,\ref{Sec3} and reproduced in Fig.\,\ref{fig3}\,(c).
 The corresponding jerk conductivity spectra are presented in Fig.\,\ref{fig3}\,(f).
 We note that their line shapes are similar to those of shift conductivity, as both correspond to single-photon processes.
 However, their dependencies on chemical potential show distinct differences, which will be analyzed in the following section.